Qi-Ye-079/TwiFecth-OMP/README.md

 huge performance improvement compared to fetching such a large number of tweets in serial.

 # UPDATE
 Now Cython has been used to bridge C++ and Python codes.

+# Platform
+Developed, tested and run on Ubuntu 16.04.4 LTS.

 # Usage
 Check out the [example.cpp](https://bitbucket.org/QiYe079/twifetch-omp/src/master/src/example.cpp) for simple use case.